Deceptive Widow. Valse-weetjie

 - Wings with blackish spot near nodus of the forewing.
 Dark streaks in the front wing leading away from the wing base.
 Amber markings behind the costa darken with age to well past the pterostigmas to the wing tips while rest of both wings develops a light amber.
-Pterostigmas are long (4 mm), bicoloured when young with outer half dark brown and with cream patch in inner half that may darken with age.
+Pterostigmas are long (4 mm), bicoloured when young with outer half dark brown and with cream patch in inner half that may darken to an almost dark black with age.

-- The abdomen is covered in pruinosity while the last three segments stay mainly black with gold/yellow streaks that may disappear with age.
-Underneath the thorax it has six dots in the form of a lion paw print, with 4 towes and two dots on the heal.
-Photo of this marking
+- Abdomen is covered in pruinosity while the last three segments stay mainly black with gold/yellow streaks that may disappear with age.
+Underneath the thorax it has six dots in the form of a lion paw print, with 4 tows and two dots on the heal.

 - Wing is similar to male.